Scene Arc to Video Shot Variants

 Example Output

-A practical output provides a beat-by-beat shot matrix, continuity anchors, and transition notes, so editors can assemble a coherent first cut quickly even when some generated shots fail.
+A practical output provides a beat-by-beat shot matrix, lane guidance, continuity anchors, and transition notes, so editors can assemble a coherent first cut quickly even when some generated shots fail.